-(I) Severance Benefits
+(l) Severance Benefits

-Under Botswana law, the Company is required to pay severance benefits for full-time employees upon the completion of 5 years of continued service if the employee so elects or upon the termination of employment.
+Under Botswana law, a Company is required to pay severance benefits for full-time employees upon the completion of 5 years of continued service if the employee so elects or upon the termination of employment.

 Severance is earned at the rate of one day per month for an employee with less than five years of service and two days per month for employees with greater than five years of service.
 The specifics and benefits of the severance program mandated in Botswana are extended to full-time employees residing and working outside of Botswana.
 The cost of these severance benefits is accrued over the year of service until the benefit becomes payable.
-Portions of the severance expenses are capitalized to exploration and evaluation assets.
+Portions of the severance expenses are capitalized to exploration and evaluation assets fair value through profit or loss ("FVTPL").
+All of the Company's financial assets are classified as amortized cost, being subsequently measured at amortized cost using the effective interest rate method.